 Juice of 2 large lemons, strained, 4oz (115g) caster sugar

-(All items of handicraft must have been made by the exhibitor within the last 2 years and must not have been exhibited previously at this Show.
+All items of handicraft must have been made by the exhibitor within the last 2 years and must not have been exhibited previously at this Show.

 F1… Any Knitted Adult Garment

 F2… Any Knitted Baby/Child Garment

 F4… Item of embroidery (to include cross stitch, tapestry, embroidery and applique)

 F5… Model made of any material

 F6… A Painting/Sketch

 F9… A Soft Toy

 (Photographs must have been taken by the exhibitor and must not exceed 10 inches by 8 inches, 25cm x 20cm, including any mount.
 There is no time limit on when the photograph was taken.
 Any frame should be removed.)